Exactly how does adoption work? Here’s our adoption timeline:

 This is a legal process through your local Family or Surrogates court.
 Adoption Choices of New York can recommend a New York adoption attorney to assist in the process, if you do not yet have one.

 Families typically locate an expectant parent or a child through word of mouth, the Internet, or hard-copy networking.
-Families wishing to use Adoption Choices of Nevada or Colorado as their placement agency are required to create their Adoption Profile Book and website as they work through their family marketing program.
+Families wishing to use Adoption Choices of Nevada or Colorado as their placement agency to help lcate an infant for adoption are required to create their Adoption Profile Book and website as they work through their family marketing program.
 Families seeking Homestudy only services, may choose to work with other resources (but not an adoption facilitator) to locate an expectant parent or child.

 With the help of your attorney or agency staff, and after careful consideration of the options, you will establish a unique relationship with the amount of openness that is right for your family.
 This relationship may shift based on the needs of the child as they grow and those of expectant/birth and adoptive family members.